cosmos/sdk-tutorials/nameservice/README.md

 # SDK Application Tutorial

-This repository contains the source code of the nameservice tutorial.
+This folder contains the source code of the nameservice tutorial.

 ## Tutorial